ElizaJamro/Power-BI-Report-for-the-Foundation/README.md

-# Raport dla Fundacji Gajusz
+# Report for the Foundation

 Analyst Klaudia (founder of the blog https://jezykdanych.pl/) created a charity venture called #BI_NGO, which helps beginner analysts develop their skills with real social issues.
-The first edition concerned the Gajusz Foundation, which needed visuals for educational purposes and to inform the public about the scale of the above phenomena across Poland and/or in specific provinces.
+The first edition #BI_NGO concerned the Gajusz Foundation, which needed visuals for educational purposes and to inform the public about the scale of the above phenomena across Poland and/or in specific provinces.

-# Pierwsza edycja #BI_NGO

 ### Dashboard Link : https://app.powerbi.com/view?r=eyJrIjoiNTBhN2Y5OGQtNWY0OS00M2E0LThjMjMtYWVlMjA1YzcwYjRiIiwidCI6IjczY2E0M2UxLTllNjYtNDJmMC1hZjhjLTQzNDYwMGFiNWQ2YiIsImMiOjl9